peter-mccrory/high-freq-sah-ui-restat/README.md

 This repository contains all the data and code required to replicate the analysis in "Unemployment Effects of Stay-at-Home Orders: Evidence from High Frequency Claims Data".

 The repository is organized as follows:
   - **./data/**: Contains the raw data as well as the compiled Stata datasets used in the analysis.
-A description of each file follows below.
+A description of each raw data file follows below.
   - **./src/**: All the code necessary to do the analysis is contained in this folder.
 There are three sub-directories for each of the languages used.
 A description of each file is contained below.
 The empirical analysis is done in Stata, the theoretical analysis is done in Matlab, and some of the figures are created in a Jupyter notebook using a Python 3 kernel.
   - **./output/**: This folder contains the plots and tables appearing in the paper.
-Running the code (in the order described below) will reproduce all such analysis.
+Running the code (in the order described below) will reproduce all analysis from the paper (main-text and appendix).

-The root directory also contains a `.gitignore` file for ignoring files for the Github repository (code also available at: [https://github.com/peter-mccrory/high-freq-sah-ui-restat](https://github.com/peter-mccrory/high-freq-sah-ui-restat)).
+The root directory also contains a `.gitignore` file for ignoring files for the Github repository (this repository is hosted at: [https://github.com/peter-mccrory/high-freq-sah-ui-restat](https://github.com/peter-mccrory/high-freq-sah-ui-restat)).

 All scripts were verified to work with the following software: (i) Stata 14, (ii) Python 3.8.3 installed with Anaconda, and (iii) Matlab 2020b.